Quansight-Labs/ndindex/docs/indexing-guide/slices.md

    Even experienced programmers of languages like Python that use 0-based indexing must occasionally stop themselves from writing something like `a[3]` instead of `a[2]` to get the third element of `a`.
-It is very difficult to "unlearn" 1-based counting," which was not only the first way that you learned to count, but is also the way that you and everyone else around you continues to count outside of programming contexts.
+It is very difficult to "unlearn" 1-based counting, which was not only the first way that you learned to count, but is also the way that you and everyone else around you continues to count outside of programming contexts.